Passivity in the Buddhist Life

 Yet short of fuel no fire is known

 Can retribution’s fruit descry

 Nor can in fruit the deed be found

 From cause and from material sprung (Warren, p.
 248)

-(p.
-271) The working of Karma is apparently quite impersonal, as is explained in these quotations, and it may seem altogether indifferent for anybody whether he did something good or bad.
+The working of Karma is apparently quite impersonal, as is explained in these quotations, and it may seem altogether indifferent for anybody whether he did something good or bad.
 There is no doer of deeds, nor is there any sufferer of their fruit.
-The five Aggregates or constituent parts (skandhas) [of a being] are combined and dissolved in accordance with the inevitable law of Karma, but as long as there is no personal agent at the back of all this, who really feels the value of Karma, it does not seem to matter what kind of deed is committed and what kind of fruit is brought forth.
-Still the Buddhists are advised not to practise wickedness:
+The five aggregates or constituent parts (skandhas) [of the self] are combined and dissolved in accordance with the inevitable law of Karma, but as long as there is no personal agent at the back of all this who really feels the value of Karma, it does not seem to matter what kind of deed is committed and what kind of fruit is brought forth.
+Still the Buddhists are advised not to perform wickedness: